FacebookLinkInstagram

 That library was pure magic: Corinthian columns to welcome you in and a massive staircase with polished banisters that led to the best place in the world--the childrens room!
 I can still remember where the Ramona books were shelved beneath a window seat with a view of the Wisconsin River.

-I hope you'll fall in love with 13-year-old Gittel and her family, who are loosely based on three generations of my own family.
+I hope you'll fall in love with Gittel and her family, who are loosely based on three generations of my own family.

 Above: the South Wood County Historical Society museum, formerly the T.B.
 Scott Public Library; heading to Oberlin College with my dad after spending the night in Rockford, Illinois (the yellow 10-speed bike was my high school graduation gift, proof that I did, finally, lose the training wheels); Herschleb's Dairy Bar, now abandoned; one of the many islands in the Wisconsin River; 4th grade me.